pallakgoyal/CourseProject2/README.md

 plot_2.R and plot_2.png show the plot that answered the following question in the assignment.
 Have total emissions from PM2.5 decreased in the Baltimore City, Maryland (\color{red}{\verb|fips == "24510"|}fips == "24510") from 1999 to 2008?
 Use the base plotting system to make a plot answering this question.
 The total emissions for Baltimore City show a declining trend but they have climbed up in alternate years.

+plot_3.R and plot_3.png show the plot that answered the following question in the assignment.
+Of the four types of sources indicated by the \color{red}{\verb|type|}type (point, nonpoint, onroad, nonroad) variable, which of these four sources have seen decreases in emissions from 1999–2008 for Baltimore City?
+Which have seen increases in emissions from 1999–2008?
+Use the ggplot2 plotting system to make a plot answer this question.Non-Road, On-Road, and Non-Point sources have shown a consisten decline but the point sources have a shown an increase between 1999-2005 and a decline in 2008 to reach 1999 levels.